-This initiative is intended to provide technical and financial assistance to multiple individuals, working together under informal joint ventures, to help maintain their irrigation systems.
-More specifically the initiative is intended to implement an irrigation delivery system benefitting multiple land owners.
-In most cases this will be pipelines or concrete ditches.
+This initiative is intended to provide technical and financial assistance to individuals, or a group of individuals working together under formal or informal joint ventures, to help maintain their irrigation systems.
+More specifically the initiative is intended to implement an irrigation delivery system benefiting individual or multiple land owners.
+In most cases this will be (but not limited to) water control structures, pipelines or concrete ditches.

-It is intended for individuals receiving their water from a formal, legally organized acequia.
-The individual farmers must work to develop a joint agreement, which becomes legally binding when an Environmental Quality Incentives Program (EQIP) contract is approved.
+Assistance under the Acequia Initiative is limited to producers receiving their water from a formal, legally organized acequia.
 The participants need to work with Natural Resource Conservation Service (NRCS) staff to develop a conservation plan.

 Priority for this Initiative will be given to projects addressing multiple resource concerns benefiting multiple land owners.
 A separate application/contract would be needed to implement practices specific to an individual land owner.

 For more information please contact your local USDA Service Center.